 However, one of the best solutions out there is an inversion table.
 Inversion therapy has countless benefits on health overall, not only for people who suffer from back pain.
 It’s true that this form of treatment is not recommended for everyone, such as individuals who have high blood pressure, heart disease or glaucoma, but most people can take it, and the therapy proved to be a real success.

-The benefits of an inversion table
+Benefits of an inversion table

 As I mentioned before, there are many advantages of using an inversion table, not only for your back.
 Back pain is the most commonly treated condition, but it doesn’t mean it hasn’t any other benefits.
 Here are a few of them.

-- Relieves herniated disc pain – do you know how does a hernia appear?
+Do you know how does a hernia appear?
 Between every vertebra in your spine, there is a flexible disk that prevents them from rubbing together.
 They also act as shock absorbers.
 Everything that you do, expect for laying down, puts pressure on those disks, and that is how pain appears.
 If there is too much pressure, eventually one of those disks will rupture.
 Gravity has a lot to do with it, but an inversion table acts as a reverse-gravity.
 You don’t even have to incline the table too much; 25º – 30º is enough to feel the benefits of the therapy.
 The spaces between your vertebrae will open up, and the nerves will have room to calm down.
 And that is how pain is avoided.
 Using an inversion table will spare you from going under the knife and will save you from years of recovery time.

-- Reduces headaches – there is more than one way an inversion table can reduce headaches.
+There is more than one way an inversion table can reduce headaches.
 Firstly, it realigns your spine which can lead to a muscle spasms reduction in your neck and shoulders (that is where the pain starts).
 Secondly, it relaxes the muscles in your face, skull, and neck.
 Tension often leads to headaches, so if you get rid of the tension, you get rid of the pain as well.
 Thirdly, an inversion table can help you if you experience stress.
 I think you are more than familiar with stress-induces headaches.

-- Improves circulation – against common misconceptions, your heart needs a little help to rest sometimes.
+Against common misconceptions, your heart needs a little help to rest sometimes.
 If you use an inversion table, your heart will not have to pump as much as when you sit or stand in the upright position.
 That way you can give it a break, which will ultimately result in a better circulation.

-- Improves posture – we all have that bad habit of slouching as if it were such a difficult thing to stand up straight.
+We all have that bad habit of slouching as if it were such a difficult thing to stand up straight.
 However, years of slouching will take a toll on your posture, and there are few ways to reverse it.
 There is an enormous amount of tension build-up in your upper back, and your neck and shoulders are the most affected.
 That leads to constant pain.
 But an inversion table will change that.
 You can’t always remember to sit up in the right position, so going home and spending a few minutes on an inversion table might do the trick.

 Purchasing an inversion table is not a difficult task if you pay attention to a few details.
 Some criteria must be met to get the best results.
 Here are the most important.

-- Controllable inversion degree – this is a feature that most inversion tables have, but you should check anyway.
+This is a feature that most inversion tables have, but you should check anyway.
 You cannot sit in a 90º inverted position from the first try.
 You have to work your way up to that level.
 Otherwise, you can experience some side effects such as nausea and dizziness.
 Purchasing an inversion table that allows you to control the angle is the ideal way to achieve that, so make sure to look carefully at the product you have chosen.

-- Sturdy frame – one of the most important aspects of an inversion table is the frame.
+One of the most important aspects of an inversion table is the frame.
 It has to withstand your whole weight and respond well to reversal positions.
 After all, you need to feel safe when on the table.
 Look for an inversion table frame that is made of sturdy steel and has non-skid floor protectors.
 That way you don’t have to worry that the table will break under you, and it won’t skid on the floor.
 Also, don’t forget to check the capacity of the table.
 They are not all the same.

-- Foldable vs. non-foldable – depending on the surface area of your house, you should choose the inversion table that fits your needs.
+Depending on the surface area of your house, you should choose the inversion table that fits your needs.
 Some inversion tables are designed to be stationary, but you can also find foldable inversion tables.
 Most people prefer the fold-up inversion tables because they can be put away after therapy.

-- Safety – last, but not least, safety is definitely something that you shouldn’t overlook.
+Last, but not least, safety is definitely something that you shouldn’t overlook.
 Inversion tables are generally safe, but poor manufacturing can lead to unfortunate accidents.
 When you purchase an inversion table, look for safety features such as vinyl side covers (to not hurt your fingers when you are inverting,) steel frame, floor stabilizers, and ankle locks.

 As long as the product you choose meets these criteria, you should be able to use your inversion table safely and comfortably.